 For a film that deals in such taboo subjects as necrophilia, murder and gay sex, Dahmer is surprisingly tasteful – little-to-no gore and no sex other than a brief scene in the gay bar.
 In fact, the film is almost tasteful to the point of being too mannered.
 What David Jacobson is interested in is the relationships between Jeffrey Dahmer and the three victims he shows us – a guy Dahmer picks up in a shoe store; the scenes that take up the body of the film with Dahmer seducing a young Black man, Rodney/Konerak, where we are not sure what the outcome will be; and a flashback to an earlier scene where Dahmer kills a school classmate, as well as several depictions of Dahmer’s activities in a gay bar.
 Jacobson gets down the very ordinariness of the nowhere USA town, the factory job, bars and banal apartments that surrounded Dahmer’s life.

-As Dahmer, Jeremy Renner – later an Academy Award nominated Best Actor for The Hurt Locker (2008) – gives an imperturbably cocky performance – even if he is a little shorter and far more baby-faced than the real Dahmer was.
+As Dahmer, Jeremy Renner – later an Academy Award nominated Best Actor for The Hurt Locker (2008) and Hawkeye in the MCU – gives an imperturbably cocky performance – even if he is a little shorter and far more baby-faced than the real Dahmer was.
 Indeed, the film’s greatest surprise is that we come out of it regarding Dahmer relatively sympathetically.

 Jeffrey Dahmer is also portrayed in The Secret Life: Jeffrey Dahmer (1993), Raising Jeffrey Dahmer (2006), the quasi-documentary/drama The Jeffrey Dahmer Files (2012) and My Friend Dahmer (2017) concerning Dahmer’s teenage years.
 He also makes appearances in Diary of a Serial Killer (2008), is resurrected/turns up as a ghost in Death Factory (2014) and the Devil’s Night (2015) episode American Horror Story (2015), and makes totally gonzo appearances in Dahmer vs Gacy (2010) and Gingerdead Man 3: Saturday Night Cleaver (2011).